 History And Origin Of The Berber People

-Berbers have inhabited North America for many years with the records suggesting their presence as early as 3000 BC.
+Berbers have inhabited North Africa for many years with records suggesting their presence as early as 3000 BCE.
 The group is first mentioned in Egyptian writings during the Predynastic Period.
 For several years they inhabited the coast of North Africa.
 The Berbers interacted with the European colonialists and invaders of the coastal regions of North Africa who left some imprint upon them.
 The Sudanic empires and pastoralists from East Africa also had a great influence on the Berber people.
 The Berbers expanded from the coastal areas of North Africa into Sahara, displacing the earlier inhabitants such as the Azer.
 However, they were assimilated into North Africa by the Arabs as early as the 11th century.
 The areas in North Africa that retained the Berber language and traditional beliefs such as Morocco and Kabylie were least exposed to the foreign rule.

 Culture And Religion